dghost/GLVideoFilter/ReadMe.txt

 GLVideoFilter

-By Luke Groeninger - 2013
+Luke Groeninger - 2013
 <luke.groeninger@colorado.edu>

-This project was based on the GLCameraRipple demo ( http://developer.apple.com/library/ios/#samplecode/GLCameraRipple/Introduction/Intro.html ) was used as a basis for this project.
+This project was based on the GLCameraRipple demo (http://developer.apple.com/library/ios/#samplecode/GLCameraRipple/Introduction/Intro.html) was used as a basis for this project.

+Note: This only runs on actual devices, and will not run in the simulator.
+I can demonstrate the app in person, or alternatively it will run on any recent iPhone or iPad.

 ---Description---
 Real-time image processing on a live video stream on iOS devices.

-Note: This only runs on actual devices, and will not run in the simulator.
-I can demonstrate the app in person, or alternatively it will run on any recent iPhone or iPad.

-The purpose of this app was to evaluate the feasibility of edge detection techniques as an accessibility tool.
+Inspired by accessibility research by Isla Schanuel (http://www.islaes.com), the purpose of this app was to evaluate the feasibility of edge detection techniques as an accessibility tool.
 While the screen size and form-factor of iOS devices is not conducive to real-world use, this was intended as a early prototype to test the feasibility of generating an accessible video stream from a non-stereoscopic video stream.
 As a result, the selection of filters is somewhat narrow in scope and is centered around providing meaningful ways of either enhancing a live video stream (by highlighting object edges) or transforming it entirely into a format that is easier for persons with reduced vision to see.

 The following filters have been implemented:
 -Sobel operator using an RGB video stream as source